COSC3020/divide-and-conquer-sum-aerick-321/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

 The array is split evenly into 3.
+Then each recursiveley split until you get to the base case.
+Is similar to merge sort but divided into 3 instead of 2.
+Which means the array has to be greater that 2 or it becomes T(1)=1
 Instead of being split into 2 like merge sort it is split into 3, so in the equation you replace the 2's with 3's and solve then you get $=\Theta$ (nlogn) because log3n eventually simplifies to logn.
 It doesn't change the time overall.